freerange/site/soups/weeknotes/week-153.snip.markdown

 [<img width="100%" src="/images/blog/tom-stuarts-desk.jpg" title="This one is actually a bit nicer than the real desk." />](/images/blog/tom-stuarts-desk.jpg)

-I suspect he's been spending most of his time responding to fan mail and signed headshot requests off the back of his extremely-well-received [Programming With Nothing][] presentation at [Ru3y Manor][], but regardless it's been nice to have a new face around.
+I suspect he's been spending most of his time responding to fan mail and signed headshot requests off the back of his extremely-well-received [Programming With Nothing][] presentation[^lambda] at [Ru3y Manor][], but regardless it's been nice to have a new face around.
 He even offered to help me with a particularly annoying bug I was seeing one afternoon.
 What a nice chap.

-Not to mention that he plied us with gifts of yule log and mulled wine, which has become the de facto beverage of choice at [GFR HQ][office]; you can still drink mulled wine after Christmas, right?

-All of that, and we've also got a couple of weeks in January where we'll be engaging Tom's services professionally, which we are all looking forward to.
+We've also got a couple of weeks in January where we'll be engaging Tom's services professionally, which we are all looking forward to.
 And then, who knows!
 Grand.
 [OBLIGATORY JAM](http://thisismyjam.com/tomstuart).

+All that and I haven't even mentioned that he plied us with gifts of yule log and [mulled wine](http://instagr.am/p/aekep/ "See, he bleedin' loves the stuff"), which has become the de facto [beverage of choice](http://instagr.am/p/WyxQV/) at [GFR HQ][office]; you can still drink mulled wine after Christmas, right?
+To be frank, I'd like to see you try and stop us.

 What's next?
 -----------